GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 ```

 The following table presents model performance metrics of the three
 tested methods when collinear variables are retrieved.
-In all cases,
+For Multiple
+Linear Regression and ANN performance metrics were the best when mean
-models best performed when mean thickness and log10 of platform depth
+thickness and log10 of platform depth are retrieved, and presented the
-were excluded from model training (remaining log10 of maximum thickness
-and log10 of platform surface).
-For Multiple Linear Regression and ANN
-performance metrics had lowest values when average thickness and log10
+lowest performance values when average thickness and log10 of platform
-of platform depth were kept has predictive variables.
-In the case of
+depth were kept has predictive variables.
+In the case of Random Forest
-Random Forest Regression, performance values were lowest when mean
+Regression, performance values were lowest when mean thickness and log10
-thickness and log10 of platform surface were excluded as predictive
+of platform surface were excluded as predictive variables.
+However,
-variables.
-However, these values are similar to the ones obtained when
+these values are similar to the ones obtained when log10 of maximum
-log10 of maximum thickness and log10 of platform surface are excluded
+thickness and log10 of platform surface are excluded when training the
-when training the Random Forest Regression.
+Random Forest Regression.

 ``` r
 data.frame(